Modularium/Agent-NN/docs/api/api_reference.md

 # API Reference

-This document provides detailed information about the Smolit LLM-NN API endpoints.
+This document provides detailed information about the Agent-NN API endpoints.

 ## Authentication